College of Nursing Faculty

 Fax: (843) 792-1741

-Carolyn M Jenkins, DrPH, MSN, RD, LD, FAAN is the Ann Darlington Edwards Endowed Chair in Nursing and a Professor at the Medical University of South Carolina in Charleston.
+Carolyn M Jenkins, DrPH, MSN, RD, LD, FAAN is the Ann Darlington Edwards Endowed Chair in Nursing and a Research Professor at the Medical University of South Carolina in Charleston.
 She received her Master of Science in Nursing from the Medical University of South Carolina, a Master of Science in Nutrition from the University of Georgia and her Doctor of Public Health from the University of South Carolina.
 She is a fellow in the American Academy of Nursing, a member of Sigma Theta Tau, and currently chairs the Outreach Council of the state legislated Diabetes Initiative of South Carolina.
 Her 30-year career has been on working with communities throughout South Carolina to improve health outcomes related to diabetes, high blood pressure, stroke, cardiovascular disease and their complications, especially for the state's underserved African Americans.
 The focus of her work is reducing racial disparities, and creating effective academic community partnerships.

 Dr. Jenkins has been at the Medical University since 1979 and is involved in undergraduate, graduate, and doctoral programs in the College of Nursing, and has a joint appointment with the College of Graduate Studies.